 At Key Health HQ, we find ourselves more likely to be rushing and hungry at lunchtime, when we’re concentrating on work instead of on forming healthy habits.
-To give ourselves a fighting chance, we’ve been testing various easy healthy lunch options.
+To give ourselves a fighting chance, we’ve been testing various easy healthy lunch options and meal prep ideas.

 This month’s recipe was sort of a success… it tastes great but we went off-piste with the method, and the result needs more work!
 It was initially inspired by this kids’ lunchbox recipe from Vitality, which suggested baking a vegetable omelette inside “cups” made of sliced bread, in a muffin tin.

 The Vitality recipe starts off saying that omelette “muffins” are great for kids’ lunchboxes, which got our attention, but ended up telling us that they should be served hot, which confused us, given the lack of food-heating facilities available to the average schoolkid.